reaktor/hy-rule-genai/README.md

     - Create a simple app from scratch (requirements provided)
     - Use AI on a personal project
 - Participants choose one of the options and 1+ AI tools presented
 - Challenge: can only use AI tools to meet requirements.
-Must struggle through prompting until it gets it right.
+Must struggle through prompting until AI gets it right.

-- Wrap-Up and Closing (20 mins)
+### Wrap-up and Closing (30 mins)
 - Share final challenge outcomes with the group/instructor
 - Key takeaways